Mason Ruffner: Life and career

-Ruffner was born in Mason, Illinois, and grew up in a strict Protestant home.
+Ruffner was born in Fort Worth, Texas, and grew up in a strict Protestant home.
 He initially relocated to California at the age of 17, but returned to Texas in the 1970s inspired to play music.
 His early musical experiences included playing at Fort Worth's Bluebird Lounge, playing alongside Robert Ealey in his backing ensemble known as the Five Careless Lovers.
 Moving on again he arrived in New Orleans in the late 1970s, intending to travel across Europe.
 However he was enchanted by the music he heard there, particularly work by Smiley Lewis and Huey "Piano" Smith.

 Ruffner formed the Blue Rockers and found regular employment at Club 544.
 There he backed visiting musicians such as John Lee Hooker and Memphis Slim.
 Spotted playing in 1985 by CBS Records' Tony Martell, Ruffner was offered a recording contract with the label.
 His debut album, Mason Ruffner (1985), was produced by Rick Derringer, and earned critical acclaim from both Rolling Stone and The New York Times.
 He went on to tour supporting Jimmy Page and, in 1987, released Gypsy Blood, which was produced by Dave Edmunds.
 The album reached No. 80 in the Billboard 200.
 The single, "Gypsy Blood" peaked at No. 11 in the Billboard Hot Mainstream Rock Tracks chart.

 His support work on tour at the back end of the 1980s included sharing the stage with Page again, plus later on with Crosby, Stills & Nash, U2 (The Joshua Tree Tour) and Ringo Starr.